 My last small complaint: time delays are considered a separate step in Marketing Hub—they aren't built into each action like they are in Pardot, which increases the time you spend building and editing workflows.

 Having said all that, I am 100% aware of the fact that I'm biased because I started my career in Salesforce land.
-And because I was able to really dig in and test HubSpot (versus just watching detailed demo videos for Pardot), it's possible that I would have found plenty to complain about with Pardot, too, had I been clicking myself.
+Because I was able to really dig in and test HubSpot (versus just watching detailed demo videos for Pardot), it's possible that I would have found plenty to complain about with Pardot, too, had I been clicking myself.

 And, of course, that's not to say that Pardot doesn't have its oddities—in fact, it's likely more difficult to navigate for anyone new to marketing automation.